WOMEN ON BOARDS

 THE STATE OF CALIFORNIA

-Now, over 96 percent of CA companies have at least ONE woman director.
+Now, more than 98% of California companies have at least ONE woman director.

 There has been a greater correlation between stock performance and the presence of women on a board since the financial crisis in 2008.
 Companies with women on their boards significantly outperformed others when the recession occurred.

 A 2012 University of California, Berkeley study found that companies with women on their boards are more likely to “create a sustainable future” by, among other things, instituting strong governance structures with a high level of transparency.

 Nasdaq has a new disclosure standard designed to encourage board diversity and to create more transparency for stakeholders

 Since 2018, based on research indicating superior market performance, BlackRock recommends at least two women directors serve on boards of companies in which it chooses to invest.